Therapeutic Medical Physics Residency

 Application and Review Process:

 Interested Applicants must apply through the Medical Physics Residency Application Program (MP-RAP) and register with the Medical Physics Residency Matching Program (MedPhys Match).
-All applications will be received by an admission committee.
-The applicants will be evaluated initially based on the submitted application material.
-The top ranking candidates will be invited for an on-site interview.
+All applications are received by an admission committee.
+The applicants are evaluated initially based on the submitted application material.
+The suitable candidates will be invited for an on-site interview.
 Following the on-site interview, a rank list will be prepared and submitted to the MedPhys Match for matching.The matched candidate will be accepted into the program.

 Baldev Patyal, PhD ,FAAPM,DABR, Chief Physicist and MP Residency Program Director

 Anil Sharma, PhD ,FAAPM,DABR, Associate program director,Long Beach Memorial Medical Center